vkarpov15/thecodebarbarian.com/lib/posts/20170804_express_error_handling.md

 Defining Error Handling Middleware
 ----------------------------------

 Express middleware is broken up into different types based on the number of arguments your middleware function takes.
-A middleware function that takes 4 arguments is classified as "error handling middleware", and will only get called in an error occurs.
+A middleware function that takes 4 arguments is classified as "error handling middleware", and will only get called if an error occurs.

 ```javascript
 const app = require('express')();